Connect privately on your Android

 Dynamic IP addresses are usually fine for most consumers.
 They are cheaper and typically pose a bit less of a security risk.

 Now that you understand the differences between static IP and dynamic IP, you may realize that it never mattered before which kind you are using.
-One quick way to find your IP address and its type is to use a free online tool like the HMA IP Checker.
+One quick way to find your IP address and its type is to use a free online tool like Avast's IP checker.

 If you get your internet service through an ISP or cable company, in most cases they assign you a dynamic IP address.